magento/magento2-page-builder/docs/reference/events.md

 # Page Builder events

-The pattern for consuming Page Builder events in JavaScript, such as within your content type's `preview.js` component, is to import `Magento_PageBuilder/js/events` and use the `events.on()` method to bind to the event you want to handle, as shown here:
+The pattern for consuming Page Builder events in JavaScript, such as within the `preview.js` component, is to import `Magento_PageBuilder/js/events` and use the `events.on()` method to bind to the event you want to handle, as shown here:

 ```js
 define([